flynx/proxmox-utils/README.md

 make gitea
 ```

-XXX
+Gitea is mapped to the subdomain `$GITEA_SUBDOMAIN` of `$GITEA_DOMAIN`
+or `$DOMAIN` if the former is not defined.

+For basic configuration see: ./config.global and ./config.global.example

-For more info see: https://about.gitea.com/
+For more info see: https://gitea.com/

 ### Custom services